cradu-godaddy/serializer/doc/reference/annotations.rst

 @Exclude
 ~~~~~~~~
-This annotation can be defined on a property or a class to indicate that the property or class
+This annotation can be defined on a property to indicate that the property should
-should not be serialized/unserialized.
+not be serialized/unserialized.
 Works only in combination with NoneExclusionPolicy.

-If the ``ExpressionLanguageExclusionStrategy`` exclusion strategy is enabled, it will
+If the ``ExpressionLanguageExclusionStrategy`` exclusion strategy is enabled, will
-be possible to use ``@Exclude(if="expression")`` to exclude dynamically a property
+be possible to use ``@Exclude(if="expression")`` to exclude dynamically a property.
-or an object if used on class level.

 @Expose
 ~~~~~~~